sadsfae/nagios-plugins/README.md

 nagios-plugins
 ===================

-This is a collection of miscellaneous Nagios plugins.\s\s See plugin directory README.md for requirements and installation information.
+This is a collection of miscellaneous Nagios plugins.
+   - See plugin directory README.md for requirements/install information.

 **nagios-plugin-check-libvirt**
    - Checks Sample Output of virsh list --all for running VM's